Faculty and Staff Directory » Jason GilletteView Directory | Update Profile | FAQ

 I utilize video, force, and EMG measurements to analyze human motion, along with musculoskeletal modeling to estimate internal loading on the structures of the human body.
 I study athletic movements, industrial job tasks, and activities of daily living.
 I am interested in acute injury mechanisms such as ACL ruptures and how these acute injuries lead to chronic conditions such as osteoarthritis.
-We work with Levitate Technologies to assess the Airframe exoskeleton in industrial settings and work with United Sports Brands to test new designs of ankle/knee braces.
+We work with Levitate Technologies to assess the Airframe exoskeleton in industrial settings.

 At the undergraduate level, I teach Biomechanics (KIN 355).
 At the graduate level, I teach Injury Biomechanics (KIN 515) and Musculoskeletal Modeling (KIN 517).
 I also provide research experiences for undergraduate students through the honors program and independent study.
 My MS and PhD students have a variety of multidisciplinary backgrounds, from kinesiology to physical therapy to engineering.

 I am the Director of Graduate Education for the Department of Kinesiology and a member of the American Society of Biomechanics and ASTM International.
-I have been a reviewer for scientific journals such as Applied Ergonomics, Ergonomics, and Gait & Posture.
+I have been a reviewer for scientific journals such as Applied Ergonomics, Ergonomics, Gait & Posture, and Journal of Applied Biomechanics.